-The following is a critique of the science employed by Dr. Dean Ornish, in his op-ed published in The New York Times on March 23, 2015
+The following is a review of the Dean Ornish Diet and Dr. Dean Ornish’s statements published in The New York Times.

 The Opinion Pages | OP-ED CONTRIBUTOR